eskur/ttrpg-public/cypher/homebrew.md

 | Making progress towards a character goal | 1   | Once per session |                                                 |
 | Completing a character goal              | 2+  | Once per session |                                                 |

+### Intrusions

+Intrusions now award 1SP to the player, and 1SP to the group SP pool.
+With the permission of the group, a player may use SP from the group pool.

 ### Advancements
 As characters tier up, they require more advancements to reach the next tier.